 (3) Groundwater circulation conditions ()

 The erodibility of water flow is one of the basic conditions for karst development.
-The dissolution occurs first in the karst and water contact interface.
+The dissolution occurs first in the karst and water interface.
 The soluble rock dissolution reaches a saturation state if the dissolved ions cannot move quickly, thereby preventing further dissolution.
 Figure 7 shows the possibility distribution of.
 Table 6 shows the monitoring data of the groundwater circulation condition.

 Table 3.
 Monitoring data of the groundwater circulation condition